A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

-\secA{The proof} In this section we are going to prove that a fixed entry is exchanged equally often with every greater entry and derive the recursion for the exchange numbers.
-The conjecture of Krattenthaler and Müller will follow.
+\secA{The proof} In this section we prove that a fixed entry is exchanged equally often with every greater entry and derive the recursion for the exchange numbers.
+The conjecture of Krattenthaler and Müller then follows.

 From now on let $\bphi_U$ be the Novelli--Pak--Stoyanovskii algorithm corresponding to an arbitrary $U\in\SYT(\lambda)$.
 First, we observe that the transposition $(a,b)$ may occur at most once while sorting any fixed $T\in\T(\lambda)$.